juanitatime/Hubble-Landing-Page/README.md

 ## Acknowledgments

 This is my first time creating a FEM Challenge and it truly was challenging.
 I look forward to completing the others soon.
-For this project, I would like to thank @wellspr and @Martingf56 for enlightening me on how they were able to solve the challenge.
+For this project, I would like to thank @wellspr and @Martingf56 for enlightening me on how they were able to solve the challenge as well as the channels I find inspiration in such as Front End Mentor Slack Group, FilTech Society Discord Group, CDG Slack Group, and ZTM Discord Group.